 Most of us, when we have a vulnerable loved one, want to take care of them.
 We aren't excited about having strangers take over the care of our loved ones, and our loved ones normally aren't excited about that idea, either.

 However, outside care eventually becomes a necessity for many.
 When we are talking about elder care, often people jump immediately to the "nursing home" solution, since in days past, that was pretty much the only choice people had once someone couldn't stay at home, or with family.
-Things have changed now, but that doesn't mean it is easy.
+Things have changed now.
+We have more options, but that does not mean it is easy to accept them.

 With more options for care comes more confusion.
 When is in-home help enough?
 Is assisted living the best option?
-And what about nursing homes?
-Are they the nightmares of the past?
+What about nursing homes?
+Have they shed their bad reputations?
+Have new and increasing needs made them better or worse?

 That Promise You Made

-You may have made a promise that you could need to break.
-If that's so, remember that by caring for your parent for as long as you have has honored the spirit of the promise (I snitched that phrase from a terrific hospice chaplain).
-The idea is that you've done all you can to keep your elders safe and to help them through some tough times.
+You may have made a promise that you might need to break.
+If that's so, remember that by caring for your parent for as long as you have has honored the spirit of your original promise.
+The idea is that you have done all you can to keep your elders safe and to help them through some tough times.
 However, times have gotten tougher than you expected, and you must look for other options.
-That's okay.
+This is okay.

-If you haven't made the fateful promise, but your parents want you to do so, simply say, "I love you very much and will do everything I can to take care of you.
+If you have not made this fateful promise, but your parents want you to do so, simply say, "I love you very much and will do everything I can to take care of you.
 We don't know what the future holds, but I'll do my best, always, to care for you in the best way I can."
-Repeat as needed.
+They may continue to pester you, but repeat this as needed.

 Back to Options